Dinner/ Polish Recipes/ Soup Recipes

 make the soup:

 • Grate the cucumbers on the big holes of a box grater.
-Squeeze the grated cucumbers with your hands, reserve the liquid (add it to the brine from the cucumbers, you should have 1 cup of juice total).
-After you squeezed out the water you should have about 1 2/3 cups grated cucumbers.
+Squeeze the grated cucumbers with your hands and reserve the liquid (you should have about 1/2 cup of the brine, add another 1/2 cup of the brine from the jar with cucumbers, you should have 1 cup of liquid/brine in total).
+After you have squeezed out the water you should have about 1 2/3 cups of grated cucumbers.

 • Grate the carrot on the small holes of a box grater, cut the potatoes into small cubes (about 1/2-inch / 1.5 cm), finely chop the onion.